cranmer/stats-ds-book/book/schedule.md

     1. 11/18: Lecture 21 Deep Generative Models
         1. Deep Generative models comparison
             1. Normalizing Flows
+            1. Autoregresive models
             1. Variational Auto-encoder
             1. GANs
 13. Week 13
     1. 11/23: Lecture 22 The data manifold
         1. what is it, why is it there
             1. in real data
-            1. ni GANs etc.
+            1. in GANs etc.
         1. How it complicates distances based on likelihood ratios
         1. Optimal transport
-    1. 11/25 Lecture 23 Otimization
+    1. 11/25 Lecture 23 Optimization
         1. Gradient descent
-        1. Momentum
+        1. Momentum, Adam
         1. Differences of likelihood fits in classical statistics and loss landscape of deep learning models
-        1. stochastic gradient descent intro
+        1. stochastic gradient descent and mini-batching intro
             1. what is it
 14. Week 14
     1. 11/30: Lecture 23 Stochastic gradient descent